-You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-Once you reach this amount, \$8,000, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.
+Medicare has rules about what counts and what does not count as your out-of-pocket costs.
+When you reach an out-of-pocket limit of \$8,000, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.